 - Mac: Cmd + Shift + Fn + ↑

 Now let’s say you need to toggle between sheets that are far away from each other (Jan 18 and Sep 18 for example).
 Using the above keyboard combinations for this purpose isn’t any good.
 And at times like these, we may even long for the good old alt + tab keyboard combination that easily toggles between windows.
 While that isn’t directly helpful here, we can use it to our advantage with a simple hack.
 We just have to open the same Google Sheets file on a new window and select the sheet of our interest.
-Now we can just do alt + tab, to switch between these two worksheets even if they are not close to each other.
+Now we can just do alt + tab, to switch between these two sheets even if they are not close to each other.

-At times, we may have the order of the worksheets not to our liking.
+At times, we may have the order of the sheets not to our liking.
 In that case, we can quickly re-arrange them in any order that we prefer.
 We may use the mouse, hover on to the worksheet tab, click and drag it to the position where we deem it fit, and release the mouse.
 The worksheet of interest now snugly fits into the place we chose for it.

-Another alternative is to right-click on the worksheet tab, then choose Move left/Move right option whichever is applicable.
+Another alternative is to right-click on the sheet tab, then choose Move left/Move right option whichever is applicable.
 But if we need to move the sheet a long way left or right, the mouse click-drag method is faster.

 Cell references become explicit